-- You must ensure that all children and young people are eligible for the HAF programme before booking onto activities, criteria are as follows: - All children and young people must receive benefits-related free school meals (FSM), reside in Sandwell, or attend a school in Sandwell, and be between the ages of reception and Year 11. - There may be some children who are not eligible for benefits-related FSM but have protected characteristics (e.g., children with no recourse to public funding, have an EHCP or are a looked after child in education), we are still able to allocate the 16-digit code for these children and young people. - Spaces for children meeting the above criteria will be made available at no cost to the family. - A diverse range of engaging projects and enrichment activities and food for school aged children from Reception to Year 11 including SEND. - The provision of a meal at each of the sessions delivered. - Deliver the equivalent of six weeks' holiday provision spread over the Easter (4 days) Summer (16 days) and Winter holidays (4 days). - Every child eligible for the Holiday Activities and Food programme will receive a 16-digit code sent by email via the child/children's school. - Parents can then use this code to book activities via Holiday Activities (E-vouchers).
+- You must ensure that all children and young people are eligible for the HAF programme before booking onto activities, criteria are as follows: - All children and young people must receive benefits-related free school meals (FSM), reside in Sandwell, or attend a school in Sandwell, and be between the ages of reception and Year 11. - There may be some children who are not eligible for benefits-related FSM but have protected characteristics (e.g. children with no recourse to public funding, have an EHCP or are children we care for), we are still able to allocate the 16-digit code for these children and young people. - For HAF 2025, providers can engage Universal Children from low-income working families who do not meet the above eligibility criteria.
+However, these children must not account for more than 20% of your daily places.
+At least 80% of your beneficiaries must meet the eligibility criteria, with the remaining 20% reserved for Universal children who are considered in need of this provision.

+- Spaces for children meeting the above criteria will be made available at no cost to the family. - A diverse range of engaging projects and enrichment activities and food for school aged children from Reception to Year 11 including SEND. - The provision of a nutritional meal at each of the sessions delivered. - Deliver the equivalent of six weeks' holiday provision spread over the Easter (4 days) Summer (16 days) and Winter holidays (4 days). - Every child eligible for the Holiday Activities and Food programme will receive a 16-digit code sent by email via the Wonde - E-vouchers system. - Parents can then use this code to book activities via Holiday Activities (E-vouchers).
 Parent and partner guides will be shared with successful applicants. - Holiday Activities (E-vouchers) must be used to manage all bookings and track attendance to enable us to report accurate data to the DfE. - Furthermore, providers must have appropriate Child Protection/Safeguarding and Health and Safety policies and procedures in place, aligned with the Sandwell Safeguarding Children's Board guidance (SSCB).
 These documents should be updated to include Sandwell's latest contact details and submitted with your application.
 Additionally, an online digital media/GDPR policy and a data-sharing consent form should be included with the application. - The minimum staffing levels for caring for children and young people, inclusive of those with SEND, must always be maintained on-site to ensure their safety, welfare, and development.
 Providers are expected by OFSTED to adhere to safe statutory staffing levels when caring for children up to the age of eight and older.